-This Couple Has Dropped Almost 400 Pounds Since Making a New Year's Resolution to Lose Weight
+This Couple Has Dropped More Than 400 Pounds Since Making a New Year's Resolution to Lose Weight

+"It's not about the weight you lose, but the life that you gain."

-'Tis the season for New Year's resolutions—and with that, the almost inevitable resolution relapse.
+New Year's resolutions are almost always followed with the inevitable resolution relapse.
 But that didn't happen to one determined couple, who set a goal to lose weight together starting on January 1, 2016.
-Nearly two years later, they’ve shed a combined 394 pounds—and they’ve been documenting their incredible weight-loss journey on Instagram.
+Two years and more than four months later, they’ve shed a combined 407 pounds—and they’ve been documenting their incredible weight-loss journey on Instagram.

 Before they made their joint resolution, Lexi Reed weighed 480 pounds, while her husband, Danny, tipped the scales at 280 pounds.